xtanai/pi5track3d/README.md

 * **Option D – Side-shield eyewear (“horse blinkers” idea):**
   Provide **IR-blocking safety glasses with side shields** for operators/visitors when emitters face forward.
 Choose eyewear rated for **near-IR attenuation** and ensure a snug fit to block off-axis light.

+### Disclaimer

+Prototype hardware.
+Use at your own risk.
+Ensure eye‑safety and proper thermal design in all setups.